smartcontractkit/documentation/docs/chainlink-keepers/utility-contracts.md

   }
 ---

 This guide explains the use case for the [`EthBalanceMonitor` contract](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/upkeeps/EthBalanceMonitor.sol).
-This Keeper contract monitors and funds Ethereum addresses that developers might need to top up frequently based on a configurable threshold.
+This Automation contract monitors and funds Ethereum addresses that developers might need to top up frequently based on a configurable threshold.
 As a result, nodes are funded automatically.

 After deploying the contract, developers can go to [keepers.chain.link](https://keepers.chain.link/) to register Upkeep and run the contract.
-To take full advantage of the Keepers automation infrastructure, read all of the documentation to understand the features of Chainlink Keepers.
+To take full advantage of the Chainlink Automation infrastructure, read all of the documentation to understand the features of Chainlink Automation.

-To find other example contracts, see the [Example Keepers Contracts](/docs/chainlink-keepers/util-overview/) page.
+To find other example contracts, see the [Example Automation Contracts](/docs/chainlink-keepers/util-overview/) page.

 **Topics**